termite-labs/termite-labs-vibratory-tumbler/README.md

 * __Do not assume this is safe just because it's on the Internet__
 * __I can't accept any responsibility if you or someone else gets hurt or property is damaged__

-## Disclosure
-Some of the links on this page contain affiliate links.
-If you buy from that link, I receive a small percentage which I will spend to fund this and other projects.

 ## Table Of Contents

 * [Materials](#materials)